SFDO-Community-Sprints/Membership-Essentials-Documentation/docs/Getting-Started/Installing.md

 When installing the Membership Essentials app for your organization, it is recommended to follow best practices:
 * Create or refresh a sandbox from your Production org
 * Install the package in the sandbox
+* Complete the Post Installation Considerations
-* Review Post Installation Considerations
+* Review the Additional Installation Considerations
 * Thoroughly test the existing processes and features of the package

 * Once tested, the package can be installed into the Production org
-* Replicate any post-install steps
+* Replicate the applicable post-install steps
 * Resource: [AppExchange Basics](https://trailhead.salesforce.com/content/learn/modules/appexchange_basics)

 [Install the latest managed package - (NEEDS LINK MEA PACKAGE)](https://install.salesforce.org/products/SummitEventsApp/latest){: .btn .btn-green }{:target="_blank"}

 ## Post-Installation Instructions
 There are a few additional setup steps to consider once the Membership Essentials app is installed.

-**NOTE:** Developers should read the Developer Guidelines before beginning any work.

 ### Confirm Package Installation
 * Setup > Search for "Installed Packages"
 * Confirm the “Membership Essentials” app is one of the installed packages

+### Assign Profiles to the Membership apps
-* Add necessary user profiles to the “Membership” app in App Manager
+Add necessary user profiles to the “Membership” app in App Manager
-  * Setup > App Manager > Edit "Membership" > User Profiles
+  * Setup > App Manager > find the "Membership" app
+  * "Edit" the Membership app
+  * Click the User Profile setting and add the applicable 'Available Profiles' to the 'Selected Profiles' column.
+  * Click "Save"

 ### Assign users to the Membership: Manage Permission Set
 1. Setup > Permission Sets